Akshat293/extractEml/README.md

 3. **Monitor and Analyze**: Implement monitoring tools to continuously analyze pipeline performance and identify areas for improvement.
 4. **Scale Testing**: Gradually increase the volume of data processed during testing to ensure the system remains robust and performant as data loads grow.

+5. Recovery Strategies
+In addition to building the data pipeline, a robust recovery mechanism has been implemented.
+Using persistent actors, the system keeps track of pending email files.
+This ensures that if an actor or the JVM crashes, the system can recover and reprocess the pending files without data loss.
+This enhances the fault tolerance and reliability of the pipeline, ensuring continuous and accurate data processing even in the face of failures.

 #### Conclusion
 This project aims to build a robust and scalable reactive data pipeline using the Akka framework, tailored to handle the firm's diverse and voluminous communication data.
 By achieving the outlined short-term and long-term business goals, the firm will enhance its communication monitoring capabilities and reduce reliance on external vendors, ultimately leading to improved operational efficiency and data-driven decision-making.
 The initial implementation and testing have shown promising results, setting a strong foundation for future enhancements and scalability.